 How does this translate to the business level?

 In that same 2019 survey, 80% of respondents said that their job satisfaction would improve with better managed staffing levels.
-It’s safe to say that dealing with understaffing helps foster happier and more productive work environments.
+It’s fair to say that addressing these concerns is a real step in the right direction.

 Joan Jett once sang, “I don’t give a damn about my bad reputation”.
 Joan obviously didn’t work in retail.

 Long waiting times and poor customer service damage trust in a retailer’s brand.
 Not only through word of mouth, but also online, with negative reviews on sites like Trustpilot or Facebook.
 And a whopping 67% of consumers won’t make a purchase from a company with 1–3 bad online reviews.